BCPL

-BCPL ("Basic Combined Programming Language") is a procedural, imperative, and structured programming language.
+BCPL (Basic Combined Programming Language) is a procedural, imperative, and structured programming language.
 Originally intended for writing compilers for other languages, BCPL is no longer in common use.
 However, its influence is still felt because a stripped down and syntactically changed version of BCPL, called B, was the language on which the C programming language was based.
 BCPL introduced several features of many modern programming languages, including using curly braces to delimit code blocks.
 BCPL was first implemented by Martin Richards of the University of Cambridge in 1967.

 Design

 BCPL was designed so that small and simple compilers could be written for it; reputedly some compilers could be run in 16 kilobytes.
 Furthermore, the original compiler, itself written in BCPL, was easily portable.
 BCPL was thus a popular choice for bootstrapping a system.
 A major reason for the compiler's portability lay in its structure.
 It was split into two parts: the front end parsed the source and generated O-code, an intermediate language.
 The back end took the O-code and translated it into the machine code for the target machine.
 Only 1/5 of the compiler's code needed to be rewritten to support a new machine, a task that usually took between 2 and 5 person-months.
 This approach became common practice later (e.g. Pascal, Java).

-The language is unusual in having only one data type: a word, a fixed number of bits, usually chosen to align with the architecture's machine word and of adequate capacity to represent any valid storage address.
+The language is unusual in having only one data type: a word, a fixed number of bits, usually chosen to align with the same platform architecture's machine word and of adequate capacity to represent any valid storage address.
 For many machines of the time, this data type was a 16-bit word.
 This choice later proved to be a significant problem when BCPL was used on machines in which the smallest addressable item was not a word but a byte or on machines with larger word sizes such as 32-bit or 64-bit.

 The interpretation of any value was determined by the operators used to process the values.
 (For example, + added two values together, treating them as integers; ! indirected through a value, effectively treating it as a pointer.)
 In order for this to work, the implementation provided no type checking.